benlavalley/meteor-synced-cron/README.md

       NOTE: Unset to remove expiry but ensure you remove the index from mongo by hand

-      ALSO: SyncedCron can't use the `_ensureIndex` command to modify the TTL index.
+      ALSO: SyncedCron can't use the `createIndex` command to modify the TTL index.
 The best way to modify the default value of `collectionTTL` is to remove the index by hand (in the mongo shell run `db.cronHistory.dropIndex({startedAt: 1})`) and re-run your